 - 1. Direct and arrange for emergency meals. - 2.
 Request necessary food & liquid supplies. - 3.
 Coordinate efforts with Red Cross and other agencies. - 4.
-Coordinate with Dean of Students regarding meal procedures. - 5.
+Coordinate with VP of Student Life regarding meal procedures. - 5.
 Assist with all equipment needed for safety measures for students and employees. - 6.
-Assist with vehicle needs.
+Assist with vehicle needs. - 7.
+Manage campus facility issues and response.